-- constructing on-site greenhouses to ensure plant material propagated for the project was maintained in optimum quality during the restoration period;
+- Constructing on-site greenhouses to make sure plant material propagated for the project was maintained in optimum quality during the restoration period

-- maintaining local genotypes of project plant material through collections made on or adjacent to the construction right-of-way within Jasper National Park or, purchased from collections made in the same natural sub-regions crossed by the project in Jasper National Park;
+- Maintaining local genotypes of project plant material through collections made on or adjacent to the construction right-of-way (ROW) within Jasper National Park or, purchased from collections made in the same natural sub-regions crossed by the project in Jasper National Park

-- designing and implementing an irrigation program at riparian and special restoration areas to help minimize plant moisture stress; and,
+- Designing and implementing an irrigation program at riparian and special restoration areas to help minimize plant moisture stress

 An extensive planting program was conducted.
-At the same time, irrigation and protection of plantings was also undertaken to maximize their survival.
-Vegetation management, implemented before, during and after construction, was an important consideration and key to successful restoration of the Right-of-way.
+At the same time, irrigation and protection of plantings were also undertaken to maximize their survival.
+Vegetation management, put into place before, during and after construction was an important consideration and key to successful restoration of the ROW.